echidnacorp/story_map/README.md

 ### Additional Configuration Options
 Additional Configuration options are outlined here in the link below.
 Keep in mind, the module is called vpl_story_city in this documentation. https://docs.google.com/document/d/15ShkhdjPQBWeqihlaJY2DhHFmF1CniBsJzL1VuTRpfU/edit?usp=sharing

+If you have any issues installing the module, please file an issue and we'll be in touch.